SharkLava/quick-and-dirty-arch-install-guide/README.md

 ## BIOS settings

-Make sure you have Secure Boot disabled and Virtualisation enabled.
+Make sure you have Secure Boot disabled and Virtualisation(If you plan on running VMs) enabled.
 They should be pretty easy to find.
 You can always Google where it is on your specific machine but it's usually in a somewhat relevant category like Security.
 On my test rig(ThinkPad t460) it can be found under: